THE RAMBLINGS OF AN

 mind that still leaves a sour taste in my mouth.
 It makes me believe

-that the Vietnam War was premeditated - the Johnson administration
+that the Vietnam War was premeditated - in all likelihood, the Johnson administration

 had things all planned out.
 During our transit